About St James’s

 By rail

-Charing Cross, London’s most central station, is served by numerous mainline routes, especially from the southeast.
+Charing Cross, London’s most central station, is served by numerous mainline routes, especially from the south-east.
 You can also arrive at the Waterloo or Victoria train stations and get to St James’s in less than 10 minutes on the Tube.

 By bus